Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 **Main Objective**

 To analyze population trends for Lebanon using official UN WPP data, understand how Lebanon’s demographics changed from 1950 to 2023 and what the UN projects until 2100.
+9
 **Specific Objectives**

-**1. Population Growth Analysis**
+To answer:

-How did Lebanon’s total population change from 1950-2023?
+- How did Lebanon's total population change from 1950-2023 ?
+-
-When was the fastest growth?
+- When was the fastest growth?
-What does UN project for 2030, 2050, 2100?

-**2. Age Structure Analysis**
+-

-Is Lebanon getting older?
+- Is Lebanon getting older?
+(MedianAgePop)

-**3. Fertility & Life Expectancy**
-How did fertility rate (TFR) drop?
+- How did fertility rate (TFR) drop?

-How did life expectancy improve?
+- How did life expectancy (LEx) improve and why did it crash?

-**4. Comparison Analysis**
-Compare Total fertility rate of Lebanon vs  World average rate
+- How does Lebanon compare to World for Total fertility rate (TFR) and  World average rate (LEx) ?
-Compare Life Expectancy at birth of Lebanon vs  World average rate

-**5. Future Projections**
+- How did net migration change?

-What is the UN scenario Immigration projection for Lebanon in 2050?
+- What is the UN scenario Immigration projection for Lebanon 2030, 2050, 2100?

 **Methodology**

-Data source: UN WPP 2024 Standard Projections (CSV format)
 Tools: Python, pandas, matplotlib / plotly
 Load data directly via pandas.read_csv() from UN official url: https://population.un.org/wpp/downloads?folder=Standard%20Projections&group=CSV%20format
 Filter ISO3 = LBN, clean, visualize